dattanirjhar/multiclass-voice-recog/README.md

 3.  **Optimization:** Using an optimization algorithm (e.g., Adam, SGD) to minimize the loss function.
 4.  **Validation:** Evaluating the model's performance on a validation set.

-- Training parameters such as learning rate, batch size, and number of epochs can be configured in the `config.yaml` file.
 - Monitor the training progress using the provided scripts and adjust parameters as needed.

 ## Evaluation